Every Last Fear by Alex Finlay

 This is quite a dark story, not for the faint of heart, about death, loss, and murder.
 It makes you really think about the consequences of true crime documentaries to the families of both the victims and the suspected murderers.
 While the majority of the book focused on murder and loss, my favorite scenes involved Matt’s core group of friends from college.
 They’re such an eclectic group but they always show up for Matt when he needs it, and you could tell how much they truly loved him.
 Scenes with their group were quite a refreshing break.

-Every Last Fear is perfect for fans of slow-build, built-narrator suspense novels.
+Every Last Fear is perfect for fans of slow-build, multiple-narrator suspense novels.

 Thank you to Minotaur Books and Netgalley for the review copy.
 All opinions are my own.